stalk-calvin/Java-Algorithms/src/main/java/org/calvin/String/README.md

 return 2.
 ```

+## PermutationCombination

+Shows algorithm to generate Permutation and Combination on a given string.

 ## LongestCommonPrefix

 Write a function to find the longest common prefix string amongst an array of strings.